ocaml/ocaml.org/data/planet/ambassadortothecomputers/how-froc-works.md

 <p>The implementation of dynamic dependency graphs helps with this problem: as we have seen, when an expression is re-run, the dependencies attached in the course of the previous run are detached, including any dependencies for nodes which have become garbage.
 Still, until the expression that created them is re-run, garbage nodes remain attached.</p>

 <p>Some other FRP implementations use weak pointers to store a node&rsquo;s dependents, to avoid hanging on to garbage nodes.
-Since <code>froc</code> is designed to work in browsers (using <a href="http://jaked.github.com/ocamljs">ocamljs</a>), weak pointers aren&rsquo;t an option because they aren&rsquo;t supported in Javascript.
+Since <code>froc</code> is designed to work in browsers (using <a href="http://jaked.github.com/ocamljs - [404 Not Found]">ocamljs</a>), weak pointers aren&rsquo;t an option because they aren&rsquo;t supported in Javascript.
 But even in regular OCaml, there are reasons to eschew the use of weak pointers:</p>

 <p>First, it&rsquo;s useful to be able to set up changeable expressions which are used for their effect (say, updating the GUI) rather than their value; to do this with a system using weak pointers, you have to stash the expression somewhere so it won&rsquo;t be GC&rsquo;d.
 This is similar to the problem of GCing threads; it doesn&rsquo;t make sense if the threads can have an effect.</p>